ajsharp/bldr/README.md

 If you would like to contribute, pull requests with specs are warmly accepted :)

+## Why

+If you're building an API, `Model#to_json` just doesn't cut it.
+Besides the JSON representation of your models arguarbly being a presentation concern, trying to cram all of this logic into an `#as_json` method quickly turns into pure chaos.

+There are a few other json templating libraries available, but I wasn't satisfied with any of the DSL's.
+So I created Bldr.

 ## Features

 * Simple json templating DSL